GiggleLiu/ScientificComputingForPhysicists/contents/index.md

 Linux.
 A middle ground is taken.
 We will teach you how to take command of a powerful server that runs Linux from any operating system in @sec:shell.

+Then we need to help you setup julia (there seems to have been one).

 This website is also available as [**PDF**](/sci2phys.pdf){target="_blank"}.